 IPOS has established procedures to seek customer feedback and vice versa.
 Public opinions are sought before any amendment to the patent law and examination guidelines are published.
+A Public Consult on the proposed legislative amendments was conducted in 2020.

 IPOS conducts annual customer satisfaction survey with its customers to solicit feedback and improvement to the patent system in Singapore, and the survey also helps to determine the demands and satisfaction level of the patent applicants and attorneys.
+In addition, a PCT User Survey was conducted in 2019.